Sierra de Cardeña y Montoro

 This Natural park is part of the Sierra Morena and shares some endangered species in common with other natural parks in this mountain range.
 The Sierra de Cardeña y Montoro has among its inhabitants the protected Iberian Lynx and Iberian Wolf. (though recent studies are not good for the wolf)

-Hotels in the Sierra de Cardeña y Montoro
+Accommodation Options in Sierra de Cardeña y Montoro

 On a humid plateau near Cardeña there is a woodland of Pyrenean oak (Quercus pyrenaica) with shrubs of rockrose and lavenders.
 It is the only woods of this type in Cordoba province.
 The most dominant oak trees are Holm (Quercus ilex) and Cork (Q. suber) with small areas of Gall oaks (Q. faginea).